 - For small companies, disincorporation and instead operating as a sole trader or partnership

 - Paying less by the way of salary, more as a bonus to reduce employee (not director) contributions

-- Paying dividends instead of bonuses to owner-directors (This strategy requires careful consideration in view of the possibility of challenge by HM Revenue & Customs).
+- Paying dividends instead of bonuses to owner-directors (This strategy requires careful tax consideration in view of the taxation of dividends subsequent to 6 April 2016)

 - Provision of childcare

 Actions unlikely to save NICs: